-Financial Aid and Scholarships begins disbursing federal, state and institutional aid 10 days prior to the first day of class for the fall and spring terms.
+The earliest Financial Aid and Scholarships can begin disbursing federal, state and institutional aid is 10 days prior to the first day of class for the fall and spring terms.

-Summer disbursement dates can be found on the Disbursement of Summer Aid webpage.
-Students must be enrolled for the required number of hours as budgeted before aid will be disbursed.
-You must accept your financial aid awards through ASAP and have completed any actions required to complete your financial aid file before funds will be disbursed to your student account.
-This includes ensuring you have no financial aid holds or outstanding requirements.
+Students must meet minimum enrollment requirements as budgeted before aid will be disbursed.
+You must accept your financial aid offer on your myUTSA Account and have completed any outstanding requirements on your financial aid file before funds will be disbursed to your student account.
+This includes ensuring you have no financial aid holds.
 If you estimated your income on your FAFSA, you will be required to update your tax information.

-It is vital that you frequently check your preferred email and ASAP account.
-Emails are sent to students’ preferred email accounts as indicated on ASAP to inform you of updates and notifications of outstanding requirements.
-You may also check your financial aid status on ASAP.
+It is vital that you frequently check your UTSA email address and your myUTSA Account.
+Emails are sent to inform you of updates and notifications of outstanding requirements.
+You may also check your financial aid status on your myUTSA Account.

 If you are a first-time freshman, please note that final high school transcripts must be received and processed by Admissions in order for financial aid to disburse.

-The earliest any funds will be disbursed to your student account is 10 days prior to the start of each semester.
-Funds will not be disbursed to your account until you have accepted your award and you have a complete financial aid file.
-Provided files are complete and there are no outstanding holds or requirements, funds are disbursed as follows:
+The earliest any funds will be disbursed to your student account is 10 days prior to the start of each fall and spring semester.
+Funds will not be disbursed to your account until you have accepted your offer and you have a complete financial aid file.
+Provided files are complete and there are no outstanding holds or requirements.
+Below are the upcoming disbursement dates.

 - Federal PELL Grant, Federal SEOG Grant, TPEG Grant and Institutional Grants (such as UTSA Grant) – automatic disbursement begins 10 days prior the start of each semester.

-- TEACH Grant – disburses on Census Date of the term (you can find the Census Date on the respective Academic Calendar)
+- TEACH Grant – disburses after Census Date of the term (you can find the Census Date on the respective Academic Calendar)

-- Stafford Loans – Disbursement begins 10 days prior to the start of each semester.
-Stafford Entrance Counseling and Master Promissory Note must be complete before disbursements will be issued for student loans.
+- Federal Direct Loans – Disbursement begins 10 days prior to the start of each semester.
+Entrance Counseling and a Master Promissory Note must be completed before disbursements will be issued for student loans.
 Students must be enrolled for the required number of hours as budgeted before aid will be disbursed.

 - College Access Loans (CAL) -will begin disbursement for the fall semester after September 1st.
 You will be notified once the funds have been disbursed to your student account.